AdaCore/RecordFlux/doc/user_guide/index.rst

 - ``procedure Verify_Message (Ctx : in out Context)``
    - Verify all fields of message

-- ``function Structural_Valid (Ctx : Context; Fld : Field) return Boolean``
+- ``function Well_Formed (Ctx : Context; Fld : Field) return Boolean``
-   - Check if composite field is structural valid (i.e. location and size of field is correct, but content is not necessarily valid)
+   - Check if composite field is well formed (i.e. location and size of field is correct, but content is not necessarily valid)

 - ``function Present (Ctx : Context; Fld : Field) return Boolean``
-   - Check if composite field is structural valid and has non-zero size
+   - Check if composite field is well formed and has non-zero size

 - ``function Valid (Ctx : Context; Fld : Field) return Boolean``
    - Check if field is valid (i.e. it has valid structure and valid content)